Growing up in South Florida, I saw very few hills.

 Most Florida visitors will never see these hills.
 Most visitors to Florida will explore the periphery (beaches and coastal cities) or the theme parks.

-On one of my exploratory road trips through Florida, I was surprised to see some wonderful hills in the central-southern part of the state.
-I knew that most of highest Florida points were in the northern part of the state so this was a real surprise.
+On several exploratory road trips through Florida, I love seeing the wonderful hills in the central-southern part of the state.
+I knew that most of highest Florida points were in the northern part of the state so they are always a real surprise.

-Along this scenic road trip between Orlando and Ft.
-Lauderdale I also saw red clay dirt roads, open citrus groves, roadside produce stands, nature preserves, and just a real sense of Old Florida.
+Along my suggested scenic road trip from Orlando to Ft.
+Lauderdale you can also see red clay dirt roads, open citrus groves, roadside produce stands, nature preserves, and a real sense of Old Florida.

 If hills in Florida, and the other quaintness, interest you, please read on.